apify/actor-scraper/cheerio-scraper/README.md

 - ##### **`customData: Object`**

   Contains the object provided in the **Custom data** (`customData`) input field.
-  This is useful for passing dynamic parameters to your Web Scraper using API.
+  This is useful for passing dynamic parameters to your Cheerio Scraper using API.

 - ##### **`body: String|Buffer`**